Soccer in St. Louis: St. Louis Soccer League (1907–39)

 The St. Louis Soccer League, founded in 1907, was the country's only fully professional soccer league of its day.
 St. Leo's, the league's only fully professional squad, dominated the standings for seven years.

 Before 1914, most teams participated only in local competitions.
-In 1913, the St. Louis Soccer League came to national attention when St. Leo’s tied the Paterson True Blues, winners of the American Cup.
+In 1913, the St. Louis Soccer League came to national attention when St. Leo's tied the Paterson True Blues, winners of the American Cup.
 At the time, the American Cup was the most recognized regional cup and was the de facto East Coast championship.

 In 1914, the new United States Football Association established the National Challenge Cup.
 When the St. Louis teams entered the competition in 1918, it became the first truly national competition; over the next few years, it replaced the regional cups.
 St. Louis teams initially had difficulty getting past Chicago and Cleveland teams, but in 1920 Ben Millers stunned the East Coast teams by knocking off Fore River to become the first club outside of the northeast to win the cup.
 SLSL teams went to the next four finals, winning the cup again in 1922.
 SLSL team also went to the final in 1926, 1929 and every season from 1932 to 1939.

-The club Stix, Baer and Fuller F.C. was successful during the 1930s, reaching the finals of the National Challenge Cup for six consecutive years from 1932—1937, and winning titles in 1933, 1934, and 1935.
+The club Stix, Baer and Fuller F.C. was successful during the 1930s, reaching the finals of the National Challenge Cup for six consecutive years from 1932 to 1937, and winning titles in 1933, 1934, and 1935.

 In 1935, the SLSL began to see internal strife, including lawsuits between teams over player tampering, which led in 1939 to its dissolution.